Inside a Charming 1920s Homewood Bungalow

 Kat contrasts antique pieces such as this spindle arm chair and gilded French mirror with contemporary art.
 “Some people would frame the art, but I like the added texture of the exposed canvas,” she says.

 Saturated paint colors such as “Caviar” from Sherwin-Williams set off her art and assorted pieces.
-It’s an engaging collection of special and surprising finds with a blend of antiques, as well as vintage pieces with some contemporary additions in play from varied sources, many from Shoppe on Broadway, where’s Kat’s a co-owner.
+It’s an engaging collection of special and surprising finds with a blend of antiques, as well as vintage pieces with some contemporary additions in play from varied sources.
 “I can look at a room and tell you where I got every single piece,” Kat says.
 “And it’s always changing.
 I never buy anything for a particular location because I am always moving things around.
 Nothing ever stays in the same spot for long.”
 The designer is especially drawn to items with texture, color, and age.
 “If something is old, it’s already had a life and has a story behind it,” she says.
 “Then I get to add my own story to it.”

 Kat’s personal finds are complemented by narratives in pieces handed down from her own family.
 The weathered ceiling beams came from her father who had salvaged an old tobacco barn in Tennessee, and the Duncan Phyfe sofa in the dining room was from Clark’s grandmother.
 The sideboard in the living room was originally in the dining room of Kat’s childhood home.